 2. Your Own Name

 Again, this is up to how comfortable you feel about having your name on the tag.
-Most people opt against this, and it probably isn’t necessary, but it’s another option nonetheless.
+Most people are against it, and it probably isn’t necessary, but it’s another option nonetheless.

 3. Your Address